-Students who obtain and complete this specialization during their master’s studies cannot receive a second certificate through the PhD program.
+Students who complete and obtain this specialization during master’s studies cannot receive a second certificate in the PhD program.

 Applicants to the collaborative specialization must have an A- average in their last two years of studies and are required to maintain an A- average in each of their graduate courses.

 - Students are admitted to one of the 14 participating graduate units and must have a supervisor or co-supervisor with an appointment to IBBME

 - Complete the collaborative specialization application

 - Contact your home department’s graduate studies office to send a copy of your School of Graduate Studies (SGS) application to email@example.com

 - Department of Chemical Engineering & Applied Chemistry

 - Edward S. Rogers Sr. Department of Electrical & Computer Engineering